 What if there was a zero in the code?
 How would you send a 0 on your transmitter?
-You can't just leave the light off to send a 0 since it is likely that it will be considered mistakenly for the delays between numbers or at the end of the code.
+You can't just leave the light off to send a 0 since it is likely that it will be mistaken for the delays runlinc Project 7 C1: Telecommunication (E32W Version)

+between numbers or at the end of the code.
 Instead, it would be better to send ten flashes since this will be different from both the other numbers and the delays between them.
 Can you think of another way to send a zero?